Date of Degree

 Copyright 2010 Heather Hyatt Kreinbring

 Kreinbring, Heather Hyatt.
-"The challenges of changing demographics in a midwestern school district: administrative interventions and teachers' responses." dissertation, University of Iowa, 2010.
+"The challenges of changing demographics in a midwestern school district: administrative interventions and teachers' responses."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.